Martin-Rossi/EmotobikeBackend/readme.md

 ## /objects/{id}/comments

-Display comments for an object.
+Display all comments for an object.

 	URL: /objects/{id}/comments
 	Type: GET
 	Parameters: id
 	Returns:
 		- response with type: result ([CommentObjects])
+		- response with type: error (object not found)

+## /objects/{id}/like

+Like an object.

+	URL: /objects/{id}/like
+	Type: POST
+	Parameters (URL): id
+	Returns:
+		- response with type: success
+		- response with type: error

+## /objects/{id}/likes

+List all likes for an object.

+	URL: /objects/{id}/likes
+	Type: GET
+	Parameters: id
+	Returns:
+		- response with type: result ([LikeObjects])
 		- response with type: error (object not found)

 # Endpoints "catalog"